-The Advanced Emergency Medical Technicians (AEMT) is responsible for providing efficient and immediate care to the ill and/or injured patient in accordance with CNY EMS Regional and NYS protocols and / or medical direction.
+The Paramedic (EMT-P) is responsible for providing direct patient care in accordance with CNY EMS Regional and NYS protocols and / or medical direction.
 To complete daily base and ambulance duties as required by administration and/or described in the Menter Ambulance Standard Operating Guidelines, Employee Handbook, Operational Response Policy or other approved publication.

 Responsibilities and Duties:

 - Responds to calls when dispatched.
 Reads maps, may drive ambulance to emergency site using most expeditious route permitted by weather and road conditions.
 Observes all traffic ordinances and regulations.

 - Uses appropriate body substance isolation procedures.
 Assesses the safety of the scene, gains access to the patient, assesses extent of injury or illness.

 - Communicates with dispatcher requesting additional assistance or services as necessary.

 - Determines nature of illness or injury.
 Visually inspects for medical identification emblems to aid in care (medical bracelet, charm, etc.)

 - Uses prescribed techniques and equipment to provide patient care.

 - Provides additional emergency care following established protocols.
 Assesses and monitors vital signs and general appearance of patient for change.